PaulsAgileIndex/swissquant/README.md

 - I have implemented the application flexible in regards to that I'm not bound to static input points - which means give me the closest/furthest points to any point inside and outside the point universe.
 - My result size is flexible and could also be parameterized from outside
 - ...
 - After the delivery of the assignment I added a writer for 16 bit encoded integer coordinates for Points to create a point universe.
+- **After all it was fun to work on the assignment.
+It was a good finger exercise in an area (PointUniverse) where I normally do not spend too much time.**

 ### Prerequisite